 Grants and awards

-2002 Rabinovich Art Foundation grant for young poets.
+2002 Rabinovich Art Foundation grant for the book of poetry "Orange Corals".

 2002 America-Israel Cultural Foundation grant for young video artists.